 However, though both options may look the same – their operations significantly vary from one another.
-Knowing the difference between these two cards can help you decide which kind of access control system better suits your needs and preferences.
+Knowing the difference between these two cards can help you decide which kind of access control system suits your needs and preferences better.

 How do the RFID Key Cards Work?

 RFID stands for Radio Frequency Identification and functions by using frequency waves to transmit data from one platform to another.
-Nowadays, it’s primarily used as a means of tracking access qualifications in the security industry.
+Nowadays, it’s primarily used to track access qualifications in the security industry.

-They offer higher reliability in terms of the level of security provided to the stored data.
-They are also not easily influenced by their environment, ensuring that they have a longer lifeline than their magnetic counterparts.
+They offer higher reliability regarding the level of security provided to the stored data.
+They are also not easily influenced by their environment, ensuring they have a longer lifeline than their magnetic counterparts.

 Magnetic Key Cards

-It has maintained its popularity because a variety of buildings are already equipped with magnetic card readers of some sort, lowering the costs of any potential transition.
-These types of RFID key cards also present a cheaper alternative as compared to more recent upgrades.
+It has maintained its popularity because various buildings are already equipped with magnetic card readers, lowering the costs of any potential transition.

 Choosing Between Smart and Magnetic RFID Key Cards